• Skip to primary navigation

 I love a good excuse to down a pat of butter though so of course, I couldn’t follow suit.

 One thing to note – these muffins are not overly sweet.
 The honey gives them just a twinge of sweetness.
 I personally prefer this, but if you like a sweet muffin and aren’t turned off by processed sugar, you might want to add 1/4 cup brown sugar to the mix.
-Or, you can just whip up some honey butter to smear on top and call it a day.
+Or, you can just whip up some to smear on top and call it a day.
 I thought they were great without though, just giving options for any sweet tooth muffin fans out there.

 Recipe